databendlabs/databend/docs/rfcs/query/2021-05-01-join-framework-design.md

 <join column list> ::= <column name list>
 ```

+`<table reference>` concated with `<comma>` are cross joined.
+And it's possible to find some conjunctions in `WHERE` clause as their join conditions, that is rewriting cross join into inner join.

+There are many queries organized in this way that doesn't explicitly specify join condition, for example TPCH query set.

 `sqlparser` library can parse a SQL string into AST.
 Joins are organized as a tree structure.